The context: semantic knowledge extraction from unstructured text

 Depending the size of the corpus and the number of nodes you are using, the length of each individual job will run from a couple of minutes to a couple of hours.
 For instance, the first steps for parsing 3GB of Wikipedia XML chunks on 30 small EC2 instances will typically take between 5 and 10 minutes.

 Here is a sample of the output on the French Wikipedia dump for location detection only:

-"part-r-000XX” to download larger chunks of the corpus.
-You can also replace “fr” by “en"
+You can replace “location” by “person” or “organization” in the previous URL for more examples.
+You can also replace “part-r-00000” by “part-r-000XX” to download larger chunks of the corpus.
+You can also replace “fr” by “en” to get English sentences.

 By concatenating chunks of each corpus to into files of ~100k lines one can get reasonably sized input files for the OpenNLP command line tool:

 $ opennlp TokenNameFinderTrainer -lang fr -encoding utf-8 -iterations 50 -type location -model fr-ner-location.bin -data ~/data/fr/opennlp_location/train

 Here are the resulting models: